and in e-book form: store.blurb.com/ebooks/363532-…

 Photography for me is largely about moments, moments that we seize and attempt to hold on to.
 I have no special aim otherwise, other than to try and produce some attractive pictures of my models.
 What I frequently enjoy doing is to photograph the girl next door, real persons that we can identify with and imagine that we know, in fact that we so often do.
 I like to show how they move around and behave when they are alone and natural.
 Many of the photographs are posed of course, but often when a girl is staying with me, I will follow her around and take pictures of her at various intervals during the day.
 They soon get used to it and do not seem to be hindered by the intrusion.

-Inevitably, some will always claim that to show a woman in her intimacy is demeaning, but I think that in that case that they have little understanding of the female personality.
+Inevitably, some will always claim that to show a woman in her intimacy is demeaning, but in that case I think that they have little understanding of the female personality.
 When a woman reveals herself in this manner, she expresses her self confidence and her power, not just over herself but over others too.
 It goes beyond defiance, it is a means of asserting her right to believe in who she is.
 The more sensual and feminine the photo, the more meaningful the result.

 As for the models, I guess we choose them in accordance with the result we want.
 An elegant girl will look elegant in a photo too!